rafamrslima/100days-codeup/log.md

 ### Day 50/100
 Today I learned more about blockchain and bitcoin, PoW and PoS, hashing and signatures.
 I took a closer look at how bitcoin works in terms of transactions and validation, and how the mining process works.

+### Day 51/100
+Rust Studies -> I cloned the Rustlings repository on my local env to practice programming with some exercises, so far I have solved the exercises related to variables, functions, primitive types and vectors.
+In parallel I am reading the Rust official book to get some concepts and examples.